Skip to main content

 What it feels like

-How long it takes to learn
+How long it takes and honest expectations

 Frequently asked questions